Nylilsa/nylilsa.github.io/pages/home.md

 ### World Record Progression

 There is a page titled [jumpto=/wr]World Record Progression[/jumpto].
 The page is a [hl2]comprehensive Touhou world records tracker[/hl2], updated every so often.
 The page includes an interactive graph and a table of your selected game along with [hl2]replay support[/hl2] for most WR entries !
-Please feel free to check it out as this is the cumulation of about a year's worth of hard work from replay gathering, replay processing, file management, score gathering, etc. !
+Please feel free to check it out as this is the culmination of about a year's worth of hard work from replay gathering, replay processing, file management, score gathering, etc. !

 ### Bugs/Glitch